crestongetz/Weight-Tracking-App/README.md

 Many strategies were used in developing this app.
 The most important being a `focus on the user`.
 Putting yourself in the user's shoes is valuable, but it can only get you so far.
 I found that having `real people` test the app, `give feedback`, and then build upon that is a great way to improve functionality and add features.
 Another great strategy I have always used is testing my code frequently.
 After each change, I run it in the emulator to see whether I broke anything or could improve it.
 Doing this helps me learn what the code is actually doing much faster and ensures the code is functional.
 I plan to keep these strategies in mind, especially an increased focus on the user, in the future.
 I created a thorough plan for the features I would need for the app's users, which not only helped me build what I needed but will also help the app make money.

 This was a unique challenge for me.
 This is the first mobile app I have built.
 One of the hardest features I built was the SMS notifications.
 I had to figure out a way to connect the database with the logic to send the SMS, only send it when the user wants it, ensure the app will still work when it's off, and ensure that if different users are using the same phone, their settings stay unique to them.
 My strongest part of this project was the planning and outlining I did.
 The planning phase proved helpful in accelerating my development process.
-By approaching the project with a `business-focused mindset`, I was able to identify clear use cases and evaluate the app's real-world use.
-Including how it could `generate value and revenue`.
+By approaching the project with a `business-focused mindset`, I was able to identify clear use cases and evaluate the app's real-world use, including how it could `generate value and revenue`.
 This stage of the project best highlights my ability to bridge technical implementation with strategic thinking, and reflects the skills and knowledge I have developed so far in my journey.